julienstroheker/DCOS-Azure/README.md

 A Section about Packer is in progress

+You can watch [this online meetup](https://youtu.be/ifNitKh-L0o?t=2231) about Terraform and DC/OS in general where I presented this project.

 # Terraform Usage #

 #### WARNING: Be sure that you are not overriding existing Azure resources that are in use.
 This Terraform process will create a resource group to contain all dependent resources within.
 This makes it easy to cleanup.